Excel TV ExcelTV

-Conditional Formatting to Clean Your Spreadsheet – Excel Tips
+Conditional Formatting for a Clean Spreadsheet

 Nick Green of http://EchoXL.com shows you how he uses conditional formatting to create a clean looking worksheet for his users.